Looking for PhD/MTech(thesis) students

 theory, quantum computing, randomized algorithms

-algorithms in networking & data-mining, theoretical aspects of security & privacy
+algorithms in computational biology, networking & data-mining, theoretical aspects of security & privacy

 Reports and Publications